maxwellsor169/Hang-man-game/README.md

 ## IMPORTED LIBRARIES

-### 1.random
+### 1.Random
 - This selects any of the first twenty elements randomly for guessing.

 ### 2.Colorama
-- This gives a special color display to targetted print-out messages.
+- This gives a special color display to targeted print-out messages.

 ### Hangman_game
-- A custom module that contain the drawings of the hangman game.
+- A custom module that contains the drawings of the hangman game.

 ## TECHNOLOGIES USED